Halmahera

 Halmahera, formerly known as Jilolo, Gilolo, or Jailolo, is the largest island in the Maluku Islands.
 It is part of the North Maluku province of Indonesia, and Sofifi, the capital of the province, is located on the west coast of the island.

 Halmahera has a land area of 17780 km2.
-It is the largest island of Indonesia outside the five main islands.
+It is the 7th largest island of Indonesia.
 It had a population of 162,728 in 1995; by 2010, it had increased to 449,938 for the island itself (excluding the tip which is considered part of the Joronga Islands, but including Gebe and Ju islands) and 667,161 for the island group (including all of South Halmahera and Tidore, but not Ternate).
 Approximately half of the island's inhabitants are Muslim and half are Christian.

 History

 A Togutil man of interior island of Halmahera.

 Sparsely populated Halmahera's fortunes have long been closely tied to those of the smaller islands of Ternate and Tidore, both off its west coast.
 This island was the site of Sultanate of Jailolo, one of the four kingdoms of Maluku (Maloko Kië Raha, of Ternate, Tidore, Bacan, and Jailolo) in the era before Dutch East India Company colonized the entire archipelago.
 The north of the island is also the base of Loloda Kingdom, one of the earlier 13th century Moluccan kingdoms, but not recognized as one of the prominent four.

 During World War II, Halmahera was the site of a Japanese naval base at Kao Bay.

 In 1999 and 2000, Halmahera was the site of violence that began as a purely ethnic dispute between residents of (mainly Christian) Kao and (entirely Muslim) Malifut districts and then took on a religious nature as it spread through much of the North Moluccas, called the Maluku sectarian conflict.
 Thousands of people on Halmahera were killed in the fighting between religious militias.
 In June 2000, about five hundred people were killed when a ferry carrying refugees from the fighting on Halmahera sank off the northeast tip of Sulawesi island.
 Conspiracy theories about this event abound.
 A memorial to this tragedy can be found in Duma village in North Halmahera Regency.

 Today, much transportation to the rest of Indonesia is through connections on the provincial capital, Ternate island although Tobelo, the largest town on Halmahera, also has direct ferry and cargo sea links to Surabaya and Manado.